marcuskwan/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [ ] Explain the difference between `Relational Databases` and `SQL`. in relational databases, data is stored in tabular form (in tables) in rows and columns sql is a popular language of managing databases and data within them. great way to interact with database, optimized for querying data

-- [ ] Why do tables need a `primary key`?
+- [ ] Why do tables need a `primary key`? to ensure rows are totally unique?

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. foreign key

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [ ] What do we need in order to have a _many to many_ relationship between two tables. join tables by having a foreign key to a primary key

 ## Minimum Viable Product